 - A canister full of medicine

 If you use your inhaler the wrong way, less medicine gets to your lungs.
 A spacer device will help.
 The spacer connects to the mouthpiece.
 The inhaled medicine goes into the spacer tube first.
-Then you take 2 deep breaths to get the medicine into your lungs.
+Then you take two deep breaths to get the medicine into your lungs.
 Using a spacer wastes a lot less medicine than spraying the medicine into your mouth.

 Spacers come in different shapes and sizes.
-Ask your doctor which spacer is best for you or your child.
+Ask your provider which spacer is best for you or your child.
 Almost all children can use a spacer.
 You do not need a spacer for dry powder inhalers.

 The steps below tell you how to take your medicine with a spacer.

 - If you have not used the inhaler in a while, you may need to prime it.
 See the instructions that came with your inhaler for how to do this.

 - Take the cap off the inhaler and spacer.

 - Shake the inhaler hard 10 to 15 times before each use.